 Bear in mind that macOS usually takes up around 20GB, and if you want to run professional software like Apple’s own Logic X, and install all of the music library, that will take up another 63GB.
-So 128GB will fill up very quickly if you want to use the device for more than just online browsing, writing a few documents, and other tasks that an
+So 128GB will fill up very quickly if you want to use the device for more than just online browsing, writing a few documents, and other tasks that an iPad could fulfil.

 You can increase this to 256GB if you pay £180/$180 more, and there are options for 512GB (£360/$360), 1TB (£720/$720), and 2TB (£1,440/$1,440), but you’ll need to decide before you buy as the SSDs are not user-upgradable like they were in the earlier Mac minis.